eyantra-iot-platform/iot-workshop/iot-platform/using-iot-platform/1-creating-organizational-units.md

 !["Generate client"](./assets/generate-client.png "Generate client")

 *That is all there is to it.
-This was the first tutorial in this series on **creating Organizational unit**.
+This was the first tutorial in the series on **using IoT platform**.
 You should use these building blocks to structure your IoT project, to group **things** in a way that makes most sense.*

-Next you should check out other individual tutorials on features available in IoT Platform or the [main pdf file](./iot-dashboard.pdf "IoT Dashboard Pdf").
+Next you should check out other individual tutorials on features available in IoT Platform or the [**complete guide**](./iot-dashboard.pdf "IoT Dashboard Pdf").